rintrgthb/Lab-journals/Project3.md

 *Additional step*

-You can also help treat patients by learning about your strain's antibiotic resistance by ResFinder.
+You can also help treat patients by learning about your strain's antibiotic resistance by **ResFinder**.
 You just need to upload you scaffolds_2.fasta there.
 A list of antibiotics and their resistance will be displayed on the screen.